 - Protect your Pets: Make sure that your pet is wearing some form of tick repellant.
 For animals, you can buy a tick and flea collar, use an oil that goes between their shoulder blades, use sprays or shampoos that repel ticks, or you can get chewable pills from your Veterinarian that your pet eats once a month.
 Keep your pet on a leash and out of tick habitats.
 Do not sleep with your pet unless you have performed a thorough tick check.

 - Protect your Yard: Remove all tick habitats that are reasonable: leaves and brush, bird feeders, ornamental plantings, wood piles, and keep the grass short!
 If you are unsure if there are ticks in your yard, make a tick flag and drag for ticks.
-If you find ticks on your flag (a flannel pillowcase attached to a pole), call us for advice at 631-287-9700 in Southampton, 631-324-9700 in East Hampton or 631-765-9700 in Southold.
+If you find ticks on your flag (a flannel pillowcase attached to a pole), call East End Tick Control® for advice at 631-287-9700 in Southampton, 631-324-9700 in East Hampton, or 631-765-9700 in Southold.